swatidantu/robocomp-blog-web/gsoc/2021/posts/trung_ngo_tan/post06.md

 + PoseBasedRecognition: [component](https://github.com/rongtuech/robocomp-robolab/tree/sign_language_commit/components/detection/PoseBasedGestureRecognition) , [client](https://github.com/rongtuech/robocomp-robolab/tree/sign_language_commit/components/detection/test/poseBasedGestureRecognitionClient).
 For pose-based reocngition, we reuse Pose-TGCN (graph neural network).
 This model have body/hand joints input and output the gesture classes.

+The pretrained recognized model is trained by 25 frames/second dataset.
+Therefore, our components is expected to work well with this FPS.
+Furthermore, in order to work well with body/hand joints detector, the background of video should be simple (not to many colors and objects).

 ### Inference acceleration: